pooria-h/Brackets-EasyDarkTheme/README.md

 Brackets Theme: PH easy dark
 ===

-This theme is the more easy and more flat version of [JetBrains WebStorm theme](https://github.com/AlbertoDorado/darcula-for-brackets).
+This theme is the more easy and more minimal version of [JetBrains WebStorm theme](https://github.com/AlbertoDorado/darcula-for-brackets).

 Screenshots
 ---